huggingface/datasets/docs/source/loading.rst

 This dataset repository contains CSV files, and this code loads all the data from the CSV files.

-Some datasets may have more than one version, based on git.
-Use the ``script_version`` flag to specifiy which dataset you want to load:
+Some datasets may have more than one version, based on Git tags, branches or commits.
+Use the ``script_version`` flag to specifiy which dataset version you want to load:

 .. code-block::